-From July onwards, our Saturday courses will be offered via Zoom video-conferencing.
+Only a few courses will be offered via Zoom video-conferencing.
+These courses are clearly identified in each course description.
 Kia ora.
 This course is for those new or relatively new to Te Reo Māori and Māori culture.
 Please read below the course dates for course commitments.
 Only the first three upcoming courses show below.
 To see all upcoming courses, click the 'SHOW MORE' button.
-Full courses with waiting lists may have been removed from the website.
+Full courses with big waiting lists may have been removed from the website (details further below).

 This course is designed for beginners and relative beginners to Te Reo Māori or Māori culture.
 There will be homework assigned each week and it will be necessary to practise for a short time each day.

 "Languages are inseparably linked to the social and cultural contexts in which they are used.
 Languages and cultures play a key role in developing our personal, group, national, and human identities.
 Every language has its own ways of expressing meanings; each has intrinsic value and special significance for its users."
 The New Zealand Curriculum, p.24